 What is Pre-Workout?

 A pre-workout is a way to boost your energy and optimise performance during your workout.
 It typically comes as a powdered supplement that you mix with water.
-Pre-workout supplements generally contain combinations of ingredients, making them an easy alternative to taking several different supplements before hitting the gym.
+They generally contain combinations of ingredients, making them an easy alternative to taking several different supplements before hitting the gym.
+There are a few different formulations of this energy boosting supplement out there, so take our quiz to find which is right for you.

 Although each brand chooses their own ingredients, pre-workout shakes are often made up of caffeine, vitamins, creatine, and other various ingredients to enhance energy and strength.1

-The benefit is an increase in performance during anaerobic exercise (like weightlifting) or endurance exercise (like cardio) by giving an energy boost and delaying fatigue.2 Even though the ingredients in pre-workouts might vary, they all aim to maximise the results of your workout.
+The benefit is an increase in performance during anaerobic exercise (like weightlifting) or endurance exercise (like cardio) by giving an energy boost and delaying fatigue.2 Even though the ingredients in different shakes might vary, they all aim to maximise the results of your workout.